microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

 ```

-MainWindow.xaml acts as the root window container hosting navigable Page elemente.
+MainWindow.xaml acts as the root window container hosting navigable Page element.
 Unlike WPF or UWP, WinUI 3’s Window element has limitations, so structuring apps with pages and grids is recommended for better flexibility and maintainability.

 ## Setting Up MainWindow